Onchocerciasis: Elimination

-In 1995, the African Programme for Onchocerciasis Control (APOC) began covering another 19 countries, mainly relying upon the use of the drug ivermectin.
-Its goal was to set up community-directed treatment with ivermectin for those at risk of infection.
-In these ways, transmission has declined.
-APOC closed in 2015 and aspects of its work taken over by the WHO Expanded Special Programme for the Elimination of Neglected Tropical Diseases (ESPEN).
-As in the Americas, the objective of ESPEN working with Government Health Ministries and partner NGDOs, is the elimination of transmission of onchocerciasis.
-This requires consistent annual treatment of 80% of the population in endemic areas for at least 10–12 years – the life span of the adult worm.
-No African country has so far verified elimination of onchocerciasis, but treatment has stopped in some areas (e.g. Nigeria), following epidemiological and entomological assessments that indicated that no ongoing transmission could be detected.
-In 2015, WHO facilitated the launch of an elimination program in Yemen which was subsequently put on hold due to conflict.
+In 1995, the African Programme for Onchocerciasis Control (APOC) was initiated to eliminate onchocerciasis in African countries where the disease was endemic.
+The initiative relied primarily on the use of the antiparasitic drug ivermectin.
+The initiative was to set up community-directed treatment with ivermectin for those at risk of infection.
+Overall transmission has declined.
+The APOC ended in 2015 and aspects of its work has been taken over by the WHO Expanded Special Programme for the Elimination of Neglected Tropical Diseases (ESPEN).
+As in the Americas, the objective of ESPEN has been to work with Government Health Ministries and partner non-governmental organizations, to eliminate the transmission of onchocerciasis.
+This requires consistent annual treatment of 80% of the population in endemic areas for at least 10–12 years, the life span of the adult worm.
+In 2025, Niger was announced by the World Health Organization to be the first African country to eradicate onchocerciasis.
+Treatment has stopped in some areas (e.g. Nigeria), following epidemiological and entomological assessments that demonstrated no ongoing transmission could be detected.

-In 1992, the Onchocerciasis Elimination Programme for the Americas, which also relies on ivermectin, was launched.
+The Onchocerciasis Elimination Programme for the Americas (OEPA) was launched in 1992.
 On July 29, 2013, the Pan American Health Organization (PAHO) announced that after 16 years of efforts, Colombia had become the first country in the world to eliminate onchocerciasis.
-In September 2015, the Onchocerciasis Elimination Program for the Americas announced that onchocerciasis only remained in a remote region on the border of Brazil and Venezuela.
+Countries that received verification of elimination were Colombia in 2013, Ecuador in 2015, and Guatemala in 2016.
+The key factor in elimination was mass administration of ivermectin.
+The OEPA projection was that the disease would be eliminated from all remaining countries in the Americas by 2012.
+In September 2015, the OEPA announced that onchocerciasis only remained in a remote region on the border of Brazil and Venezuela.
 The area is home to the Yanomami indigenous people.
-The first countries to receive verification of elimination were Colombia in 2013, Ecuador in 2014, Mexico in 2015 and Guatemala in 2016.
-The key factor in elimination is mass administration of the antiparasitic drug ivermectin.
-The initial projection was that the disease would be eliminated from remaining foci in the Americas by 2012.

 No vaccine to prevent onchocerciasis infection in humans is available.
-A vaccine to prevent onchocerciasis infection for cattle is in phase three trials.
-Cattle injected with a modified and weakened form of O. ochengi larvae have developed very high levels of protection against infection.
-The findings suggest that it could be possible to develop a vaccine that protects people against river blindness using a similar approach.
-Unfortunately, a vaccine to protect humans is still many years off.
+This is due to two potential target product profiles (TPPs) that must be considered when developing a vaccine for onchocerciasis, making vaccine development difficult.
+The project to develop a vaccine for the disease has two goals.
+The first priority is a preventive vaccine for children five years or younger, as this population does not receive ivermectin.
+The second is a therapeutic vaccine to target adult worms, microfilariae, and the causative agents of pathology and transmission, or both, for children and adults with O. volvulus infection.